 Strive for Peace and Justice by:

-- Regularly appealing to the congregation to provide non-perishable foods, over-the-counter medicines, household supplies, and personal hygiene items to the Salvation Army and the Laurel Shelter, a safe-house for victims of domestic abuse.
+- Regularly appealing to the congregation to provide non-perishable foods, over-the-counter medicines, household supplies, and personal hygiene items to the Salvation Army and other area agencies.

 - Appealing to the congregation to assist other organizations as needs are made known.